BartoszCichecki/LenovoLegionToolkit/README.md

 Some devices experience this issue and frankly, I have no idea why.
 It is known issue, but if you know how to solve it, check out the Contribution section.

+#### Why is switching to Performance mode seems buggy, when AI Engine is enabled?

+It seems that some BIOS versions indeed have a weird issue when using Fn+Q. Only hope is to wait for Lenovo to fix it.

 ## How to collect logs?

 In some cases it will be super useful if you can provide logs that this app can create.
 This helps with debugging and other issue solving.